gabeklein/expressive-mvc/README.md

 <h2 id="concept-getters">Can we get some getters?</h2>

-You'll be happy to know, we have a strong equivalent to *computed* properties.
-Simply define a get-method, to be managed by controller.
+A strong equivalent to *computed* properties, simply define get-methods, to be managed by controller.

 Through the same mechanism as hooks, getters know when the specific properties they accessed are updated.
 Whenever that happens, they rerun.
-If a new value is returned, it's passed forward to the getter's own listeners.
+If a new value is returned, update is sent to own listeners.

 ```js
 const { floor } = Math;